Elias Díaz Player Props: Rockies vs. Guardians

 Elias Díaz At The Plate

-- Among qualifying batters in MLB action, he ranks 10th in batting average, 37th in on-base percentage, and 40th in slugging.
+- Among qualifying hitters, he ranks 11th in batting average, while his on-base percentage ranks 50th and he is 46th in slugging.

-- In 71.4% of his 21 games this season, Diaz has picked up at least one hit.
-He's also had six multi-hit games.
+- Diaz has reached base via a hit in 16 games this season (of 22 played), and had multiple hits in six of those games.

-- In 21 games played this year, he has hit a homer in two of them.
+- In 22 games played this year, he has homered in two of them.

-- Diaz has driven in a run in eight games this year (38.1%), including three games with more than one RBI (14.3%).
+- In 36.4% of his games this year, Diaz has had at least one RBI.
+He's picked up more than one in 13.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.